-10. Quizzes
+9. Quizzes

-- 10.1.
+- 9.1.
 Quizzes are open book, open note, open Internet, and open lecture.
-You can use just about anything except your fellow students while taking a quiz.
-Quizzes are not proctored.
-You will be able to take each quiz once.
-Quizzes cannot be taken after the due date. - 10.2.
-Quizzes become available on Thursday of the week they are due. - 10.3.
-The 4 quizzes sum to be worth 10% of your final grade.
-They are to help you pull together the material from the previous couple of weeks.
-The quizzes are intended to give you some live practice for subjects that will be on the midterm and final. - 10.4.
+You can use just about anything except your fellow students while taking a quiz. - 9.2.
+Quizzes become available after the material for that week has been covered in class. - 9.3.
 Quizzes in this class are timed.
 You won't be able to exceed the time limit on the quizzes.
 As stated above, it is not the intent of the quizzes to be time pressured, but pace yourself.
 The rate at which you are able to complete the quizzes will give you a good measure on how quickly you can move through the midterm and final.

-11. Exams (Midterm and Final)
+10. Exams (Midterm and Final)

-- 11.1.
-The Midterm and Final are not open book and not open note. - 11.2.
-You are allowed to take a calculator (including Windows Calculator, but not phone calculator), blank scratch paper (dry erase whiteboard for ProctorU), and a single sheet (8.5x11) of handwritten or typed notes (double sided) into the midterm and the final. - 11.3.
-You may use any calculator other than phone or online calculators. - 11.4.
-You are not allowed to take anything else into an exam. - 11.5.
-Both Exams are proctored. - 11.6.
-Exams have a due date. - 11.7.
-The Midterm has 110 minutes and the Final has 110 minutes (the maximum allowed), and it is my experience that most students use the entire time.
-The better you prepare for the midterm and final, the easier it will be for you to complete the midterm and final within the allotted time. - 11.8.
-The midterm exam is worth 15% of your class grade and the final exam is worth 25% of your class grade. - 11.9.
+- 10.1.
+The Midterm and Final are closed book and limited notes. - 10.2.
+You are allowed to bring a calculator, blank scratch paper, and a single sheet (8.5x11) of handwritten or typed notes (double sided) into the midterm and the final. - 10.3.
+You may use only handheld non-phone calculators. - 10.4.
+You are not allowed to take anything else into an exam. - 10.5.
+The Midterm is 80 minutes and the Final is 110 minutes (the maximum allowed), and it is my experience that most students use the entire time.
+The better you prepare for the midterm and final, the easier it will be for you to complete the midterm and final within the allotted time. - 10.6.
+The midterm exam is worth 15% of your class grade and the final exam is worth 25% of your class grade. - 10.7.
 Material presented during the first half of the class and covered on midterm will also be required for the final exam (the Final is comprehensive).